 NIHR Public Committee Member Role Description and Person Specification

-NIHR committees usually have approximately 20 members, which include at least 2 public members.
+NIHR committees usually have approximately 20 members, which include public member(s).
 These committees assess research proposals which are applying for funding from the Government and research briefs that describe a potential area of research.
 Successful candidates joining as public members have an equal footing with the clinical and academic members, and they have the key task of bringing a patient and public perspective to the discussions.